mehackit/sonic-pi-workshop/_exercises/en/04-generate-sounds/04-chord-progressions.md

 {% highlight ruby %}
 chords = [(chord :C, :minor7), (chord :Ab, :major7), (chord :Eb, :major7), (chord :Bb, "7")].ring
 c = chords[0] # take the first chord of the ring and save it to a variable
 # this is going to be used in all the live_loops.
-I will be ticked by the :bass loop
+It will be ticked by the :bass loop

 live_loop :melody do
   use_synth :blade